suseclee/microCaaSP/README.md

 After you deploy the microCaaSP, within a mintute the node and Kubernetes in the node are ready to use by`microCaaSP login`.
 The microCaaSP includes the clusterctl binary.
 By `clusterctl init`, users will be also ready to deploy full spec of Kubernetes in any platform that cluster-api supports.
 More information about cluster-API is shown https://github.com/kubernetes-sigs/cluster-api.
 Now you are ready to deploy full stack of Kuberntes any of platforms.

-If you done using the microCaaSP, you can simple destroy by `microCaaSP destroy`
+If you are done using the microCaaSP, you can simple destroy by `microCaaSP destroy`

 # Prerequisite